TheSwanFactory/hourofnode/INSTALL.md

 The web-app is automatically served-up at:
 `http://localhost:3000`

+TODO:
+  - On UNIX this will run Gulp in the background
+  - Need a way to do that on Windows

 ### Wrapping Up - And Other Useful Info###
 Microsoft Windows - Detailed Instructions